 - Use and misuse of quantitative research

-During the course we will treat the following topics:
+The course will cover the following topics:

 - Data collection

-- Discriminant analysis
+- Regression analysis

-- Principal component analysis
+- Frequency analysis

 - Factor analysis